Cannabis in Canada: Cannabis as a commodity

 After the plans for legalization became well-publicized, industry analysts reported that some of the producers who had been licensed for medical marijuana, including Aurora Cannabis, were already increasing the capacity of their operations for future sales to the distributors of recreational cannabis.

 A report in late November 2017 by Ernst & Young suggested that there would be mergers, leaving fewer players in this industry.
 "Many believe that consolidation is inevitable, leaving a few large players post-legalization."
 Also in late 2017, Deloitte predicted that the recreational cannabis market would be worth close to $23 billion.
 Lately, US Alcohol companies have been showing interest in the Cannabis business in Canada.
 US Cannabis producers are afraid that Canada is going to be the prime dominator in the market.

 On 17 October 2019, alternative cannabis products such as drinks, edibles, and topicals became legal for production, and were expected to be available for sale two months later.
 Deloitte has predicted that the alternative cannabis product market will be worth close to $2.7 billion.

 Due to illegality of cannabis federally in the United States, crossing the international border from Canada into the United States while carrying cannabis is still illegal.
 Past consumption of cannabis can also lead to a permanent ban on entry to the U.S.

+As of 2023, the legalization of cannabis has helped to create 151,000 jobs in Canada since its legalization in 2018.

+As of December 2024, fewer people operated a vehicle after cannabis use in the past 12 months when compared to 2018.
+"18% of people who consumed cannabis in the past 12 months reported driving after cannabis use, a decrease from 27% in 2018 but an increase from 15% in 2023."